threadi/wp-personio-integration-light/readme.txt

 * Fixed class usage in listing templates
 * Fixed missing styling for description in Block Editor
 * Fixed disable all extensions call: it disabled only the extensions which could be enabled by users
+* Fixed support for plugin "PDF Generator for WP"